Hebe was the goddess of youth and the cupbearer of the gods.

-Hebe married Heracles just after he had obtained immortality, and the couple gave birth to two sons, Alexiaris and Anicetus.
+Hebe was the wife of the semi-god Heracles.
+Hebe married < Heracles just after he had obtained immortality, and the couple gave birth to two sons, Alexiaris and Anicetus.
 Through Hebe, Heracles also gained eternal youth, much to the dislike of Hebe's mother, Hera, who was fighting against Heracles constantly.

 The Role of Hebe

 Hebe residence was on Mount Olympus.
 Usually, she was preparing the chariot of her mother Hera, or taking care of her brother Ares, by dressing him with magnificent clothes, preparing his bath and washing his clothes.